 All services we provide, including specialty referral care at Bellevue Hospital Center, are free of charge.

-It is important to note that we DO NOT pay for emergency room visits.
-We also DO NOT pay for your overnight stays in the hospital.
+It is important to note that we DO NOT pay for your overnight stays in the hospital.

 Q: How long will it take to get my lab results back?
 How will I be notified?